 But with this switch comes the need to change how we plan small group lesson plans.

-I recently asked teachers what questions they had about using a science of reading approach in guided reading, and one question that came up repeatedly was, “What should a small group lesson plan look like?
+I recently asked teachers what questions they had about using a science of reading approach in their reading small groups, and one question that came up repeatedly was, “What should a small group lesson plan look like?
 What do I need to include in my lessons?”

 This is such a big question, so I wanted to break this up into a series!